EuPathDB/vagrant-workflow-software/README.md

 __The Development Environment__

 Git cloning from git.apidb.org requires ssh key authentication.
-The `Vagrantfile` specifies `config.ssh.forward_agent = true` to use your host ssh agent - so you need an agent running.
+The `Vagrantfile` specifies `config.ssh.forward_agent = true` to use your host ssh agent - so you need an agent running on your Vagrant host.

 The `init.sh` script that does the initial provisioning assumes a VM that mounts the Vagrant project directory from host to `/vagrant` on the guest.
 The `puppetlabs/centos-6.6-64-nocm` specified in the `Vagrantfile` satisfies this requirement.